-Each MSL5000 in a multi-unit library configuration must be flashed individually, using the MSL5000 diagnostic utility and diagnostic cable.
+Each MSL5000 in a multi-unit library configuration can be flashed individually, using the Remote Management Interface or the MSL5000Util.exe diagnostic utility and diagnostic cable.

 NOTE: If the master is flashed first, the update will propagate to all slaves automatically per the GUI instructions.